 What is Heartbleed Bug

 Most of the servers accept encrypted data, decode it using the encryption keys and forward it for processing.
-Since most servers employ FIFO (First in First Out) method to serve end users, often, the data (after decryption) sits in the server memory for a while before the server takes it up for further processing.
+Since most servers employ FIFO (First in First Out) method to serve end-users, often, the data (after decryption) sits in the server memory for a while before the server takes it up for further processing.

-The sounds scary, doesn’t it?
+This sounds scary, doesn’t it?
 It is – indeed – as it can access your information and that information can be used towards any end.

 Note: Heartbleed also has a code name CVE-2014-0160.
 CVE stands for Common Vulnerabilities and Exposures.
-These codes related to vulnerabilities etc. are given by MITRE, an independent body that keeps tracks of bugs and similar issues.
+These codes related to vulnerabilities etc. are given by MITRE, an independent body that keeps track of bugs and similar issues.

-Should I upgrade my Anti-Virus or something
+Should I upgrade my Anti-Virus or something?

 The Heartbleed bug in OpenSSL does not have anything to do with your antivirus or firewall.
-This is not a client side issue so you can do little about it.
+This is not a client-side issue so you can do little about it.
 On the other side, servers have to apply a patch to the OpenSSL system they are using.
 That done, the website can be said to be safer for interacting.

 What you can do as a user is to reduce the number of visits to commerce and similar sites.
 It is not that the bug affects only the commerce sites.
 It is equal for all types of websites that use OpenSSL.
 I say avoid commerce sites for a while as they would be the major target for hackers who would want your card details etc. It means that the primary target of hackers would be e-commerce sites using OpenSSL.

 Once you get a message/report that the bug is fixed, you can go ahead as you used to do before the bug was discovered.
 OpenSSL has created a patch and has released it for website owners to secure their users’ data.
 Until then, try to avoid sites where you have to give in your data in any form – even login credentials.
 I am sure almost all webmasters must be going in for the patch but there is still a problem.
-Once you are sure that there are no vulnerabilities or such vulnerabilities have been patched, it might be a good ide to change your passwords.
+Once you are sure that there are no vulnerabilities or such vulnerabilities have been patched, it might be a good idea to change your passwords.